mrholek/GenesisUI/README.md

-# GenesisUI Admin Template based on Bootstrap 4
+# Bootstrap Admin Template built as framework!

+GenesisUI was designed as its own extended version of Bootstrap 4.
 Spend less time worrying about front-end and more focusing on your product

 Demo: <a href="http://GenesisUI.com?ref=github">GenesisUI</a>